yaagmurss/Automation-Developer-Professional-Training/6_UI_Automation_with_the_Modern_Experience_in_Studio.md

 - ***Remove informative screenshot*** - Remove the screenshot of the target application or web page.

-- ***OCR Engine*** - Select one of two options:
+- ***OCR Engine***

-- ***Embedded OCR Engine*** - Use the OCR engine embedded in the Computer Vision AI model, namely UiPath Screen OCR.
+    &rarr; Embedded OCR Engine  : Use the OCR engine embedded in the Computer Vision AI model, namely UiPath Screen OCR.

-- ***Custom OCR Engine*** - Use a custom OCR engine.
+    &rarr; Custom OCR Engine : Use a custom OCR engine.
 When this option is selected, a panel is added in the activity card where you can drop a different OCR engine activity than UiPath Screen OCR.